 Blue lobsters are pretty rare as in one in two million lobsters; the half and half lobsters are rarer still – one in 50 million lobsters while the albino lobster is impossibly rare at one in 100 million lobsters.
 To see all three together is actually pretty darned cool.

-Check out Church (Eglise) Ste.
-Cecile in Petite-Riviere-de-I’lle
+Admire Church (Eglise) Ste.
+Cecile in Petite-Riviere-de-I’lle, New Brunswick

 You only need five minutes to see the inside of this church and its definitely time well spent.
 The outside of Eglise Ste.
 Cecile is painted a traditional white while the inside is a masterpiece of brilliant colour painted by a priest and two students over a six week time frame.